theGC/html-webpack-inline-svg-plugin/README.md

 [Paths relative to SOURCE](#relative-to-source) is the simpler method for [`webpack-dev-server`](https://github.com/webpack/webpack-dev-server) to work with `html-webpack-inline-svg-plugin` because source files, files that are not in the output folder, are the ones referenced.
 Still, the `file-loader`'s [`emitFile`](https://v4.webpack.js.org/loaders/file-loader/#emitfile) option cannot ever be `false`.

 [Paths relative to OUTPUT](#relative-to-output) or [Paths relative to ROOT](#relative-to-root) can also be used for `webpack-dev-server` as long as they point to SVG files that already exist without the need of a webpack run, that is it, files that are outside the output folder.
-However using long relative paths without aliases to point to such files could be a bit tedious.
+However using long relative paths to point to such files –since aliases are only available with paths relative to SOURCE– could be a bit tedious.